isomerpages/moe-concordpri/_departments/Student Management/Concord's Prefectorial Board.md

 * **Teachers’ Day Celebration**

-Every year, the prefects put together a performance and the Executive Committee prefects will put together a gift to show appreciation to the school on this special day.
+<p style="text-align:justify">Every year, the prefects put together a performance and the Executive Committee prefects will put together a gift to show appreciation to the school on this special day.

 ![](/images/pb17.jpeg)